libDirectional/libDirectional/readme.md

 Requirements:

   * Matlab 2014a or later
-  * a suitable compiler (Visual Studio 2013 Update 4 or later, Visual Studio 2015, Visual Studio 2017, gcc 4.7 or later, XCode)
+  * a suitable compiler (Visual Studio 2013 Update 4 or later, Visual Studio 2015, Visual Studio 2017, MinGW64, gcc 4.7 or later, XCode)

 To use libDirectional, add the entire lib-folder including subdirectories to Matlab's search path.
 Then, change to the lib-folder and run the `compileAll.m` script.
 This script should compile all mex-files used by libDirectional.

 If you experience any issues, run `mex -setup` and `mex -setup C++` to ensure that you have selected the correct compiler.
 In case you have trouble compiling with gcc, make sure that you are using a version that is officially supported by MATLAB.

+The following toolboxes are recommended for libDirectional:

+  *image_toolbox
+  *optimization_toolbox
+  *statistics_toolbox
+  *symbolic_toolbox

+The statistics toolbox and the optimization toolbox are fairly widely used, but the other toolboxes are only required for certain very specific features.

 Example: Plotting Probability Density Functions
 -----------------------------------------------